 - Increase the heat to medium.

-- Add the roasted vermicelli and roasted nuts to the pot and cook for another 10-12 minutes until vermicelli is softened and khurma is slightly thickened.
+- Add the roasted vermicelli and roasted nuts to the pan and cook for another 10-12 minutes until vermicelli is softened and khurma is slightly thickened.
 Stir frequently while cooking to prevent scorching at the bottom of the pan.

 - Stir in sugar, saffron soaked in milk, and cardamom powder, and cook for another minute.